Hunter174/MLGodotKit/docs/api/models/LinearModelNode.rst

-LRNode
+LinearModelNode
 ======

 Linear regression model trained using batch gradient descent.

-``LRNode`` implements ordinary least squares linear regression with a mean squared error (MSE) loss function.
+``LinearModelNode`` implements ordinary least squares linear regression with a mean squared error (MSE) loss function.
 The model learns a linear mapping from input features to a continuous target variable using full-batch gradient descent.

 This implementation is designed for simplicity, transparency, and real-time use inside the Godot Engine via GDExtension.

-The interface is loosely inspired by ``sklearn.linear_model.LinearRegression``, with explicit control over training and learning rate.

 ----